 Epicanthoplasty is done by using a modified Z-plasty technique or to create 2 skin flaps and reorientate them to eliminate the skin fold.
-The procedure takes about 1 hour under local anaesthesia.
+The procedure takes about 1 hour under local anesthesia.

-- warm compress after 2 days to help in resolution of bruise.
+- warm compress after 2 days to help in the resolution of a bruise.

 What is the cost?